 MRI is the modality of choice to structurally image the brain.
 Functional imaging with SPECT/PET is also useful.

-- generalised decrease in cerebral volume most marked in
+- generalized decrease in cerebral volume most marked in

 - frontal lobes